Unlocking the Power of Storytelling: A SheSight Exclusive with Shobha Tharoor Srinivasan

 Image Courtesy: Source

 Shobha discussed the profound changes that have shaped children’s literature over the years.
 A key aspect she highlighted is the increased diversity in authorship and character representation in children’s books.
 She emphasized how crucial it is for children from various ethnic, cultural, and social backgrounds to see themselves in the stories they read.
-This reflection supports their development, self-esteem and enriches their understanding of their own identity.
+This reflection supports their development, and self-esteem and enriches their understanding of their own identity.

 Shobha pointed out that the diversity we see today is not only about the characters but also about the authors behind these stories.
 Authors from varied backgrounds are now bringing their unique voices and authentic perspectives to children’s literature.
 This shift is significant because it broadens young readers’ views of the world and helps them appreciate the diversity of the society around them.